JoseParra28/OBLIVIOUS-BAKERY/README.md

 - [CSS](https://en.wikipedia.org/wiki/CSS) used for the main site design and layout.
 - [CSS :root](https://www.w3schools.com/css/css3_variables.asp)variables used for reusable styles throughout the site.
 - [Bootstrap](https://getbootstrap.com/) used as the front-end CSS framework for modern responsiveness and pre-built components.
-- [Javascript](https://www.javascript.com/) used for user interaction on the site for automatically closing Django Messages and to handle the notification dropdown and notification delete functions.
+- [Javascript](https://www.javascript.com/) used for user interaction on the site to handle the notification dropdown and notification delete functions, menu cart and orders.
 - [Python](https://www.python.org/) used as the back-end programming language.
 - [Git](https://git-scm.com/) Git used for version control. (git add, git commit, git push)
 - [GitHub](https://github.com/) used for secure online code storage.